HusseinDStudy/new_adopte1etudiant/docs/Architecture.md

 ## Overview

-The application is built using a **monorepo architecture**, managed with pnpm workspaces and orchestrated by Turborepo.
+The application is built using a **monorepo architecture**, managed with **npm workspaces** and orchestrated by Turborepo.
 This structure allows for shared code and configurations, improving maintainability and development speed.
 The project is divided into two main applications (`apps`) and several shared packages (`packages`).

 The architecture follows a classic **client-server model**: